sadakhata/sadakhata.com/readme.md

 ##License

 > The contents of this file are subject to the Mozilla Public License Version 1.1 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.mozilla.org/MPL/

 ##  Installation

-You need to get `composer` installed in your machine.

-Go to your working directory of sadakhata. `cd sadakhata.com`

-Run This command on your terminal: `composer install`

-You need to setup some server variables and Database connection settings.

-Make a file `.env.php` in the root, Where composer.json located at.
++ Make a file `.env.php` in the root, Where composer.json located at.
 Put this content with appropriate settings:

 ```